-A family owned and operated resort whose philosophy is to place guest service and overall quality of the recreational experience as the top priority.
-There are five mountain areas with 115 trails, and 18 lifts.
+Okemo - A family owned and operated resort whose philosophy is to place guest service and overall quality of the recreational experience as the top priority.
+There are five mountain areas, with 115 trails, and 18 lifts.

-The Nordic Center features 26km trails, 10km of dedicated snowshoe trails and 20km of skating lanes, with tree skiing and terrain that winds its way through meadows and hillsides.
+Okemo Nordic Center - This Nordic Center features 10 km of dedicated snowshoe trails and 20km of skating lanes, with tree skiing and terrain that winds its way through meadows and hillsides.

 Killington Snowmobile Tours offers a variety of snowmobile tours for all ages, and levels of ability.
 Tours feature scenic rides through the forests, as well as incredible views along the way.
 All tours are guided and you can choose to ride single, or double or as a passenger with a guide.
 Helmets and boots are provided.